mozmeao/platform-docs/docs/abtest.md

 the page (meaning no client-side JS delay).

 !!! note
-    Bedrock code will still determine what templates to show based on locales and the url parameters added by Nimbus.
+    Application code will still determine what templates to show based on locales and the url parameters added by Nimbus.

 There are generally 3 user groups to consider: